bartificer/programming-by-stealth/docs/pbs95.md

 We'll end this instalment by circling back to where we started, and taking another look at read-only data attributes.
 The initial example used a getter to add a read-only attribute to an encapsulated object, now let's look at how to use getters and setters to add read-only attributes to classes.

 The file `Circle4.js` contains an updated version of our `Circle` class with two read-only attributes added.
-The first additional attribute represents the the value of π the instance functions will use for their calculations, and the second adds a credit for the class author.
+The first additional attribute represents the value of π the instance functions will use for their calculations, and the second adds a credit for the class author.
 Also note that the getters and setters for all the derived attributes have been updated to use the class's new read-only π attribute rather than `Math.PI`.

-For the credit I chose to take the same approach `Math.PI` does, and silently ignore attempts to assignment a new value to the read-only attribute.
+For the credit I chose to take the same approach `Math.PI` does, and silently ignore attempts to assign a new value to the read-only attribute.
 This is done by providing a getter, but no matching setter:

 ```js
 get classAuthor(){